yepteam/pswd/README.md

-# PSWD — Anonymous and secure password generator
+# PSWD — anonymous and secure password generator.

 Generates passwords only on the client device and does not transfer any data to third parties.